Introduction

 Around mid-September, our Security Operations Centre (SOC) received a high number of alerts via two of the Endpoint Detection and Response (EDR) solutions we monitor within our Managed Detection and Response (MDR) service, CrowdStrike and Defender forEndpoint.
 Initial analysis showed malware was being distributed, but it wasn't via email nor lateral movement.
 It was from a rather unusual source: Microsoft Teams Chat.

 We expect Microsoft Teams Chat to be abused more often in the future, so we want to share our learnings with you in this blog.
-Topics include: how the attack worked, why Microsoft Teams Chat is becoming more popular for criminal groups for phishing, how to respond to and mitigate these attacks and how your IT team can prevent similar attacks from happening in the future.
+Topics include: how the attack worked, why Microsoft Teams Chat is becoming more popular for criminal groups for ms teams phishing attacks, how to respond to and mitigate these attacks and how your IT team can prevent similar attacks from happening in the future.

 NB: Not everything described in this blog may apply to your environment.
 If you need help, or want to add additional knowledge to this blog, feel free to reach out to our team using the form on this page.
 For emergencies or anything urgent, please see the incident response page.

-Phishing via Microsoft Teams is a relatively new threat.
-It’s a topic that TrueSec recently published research on, and was also reported on by Bleeping Computer.
-Previously, a traditional way to spread malware was via email phishing, but malicious actors found a new way to deliver their malware through the use of Microsoft Teams.
+Microsoft teams phishing is a relatively new threat.
+It's a topic that TrueSec recently published research on, and was also reported on by Bleeping Computer.
+Previously, a traditional way to spread malware was via email phishing, but malicious actors found a new way to deliver their malware through the use of Microsoft Teams phishing attacks.
 They most likely use publicly available tools, such as TeamsPhisher.

 Figure 1: External account trying to chat in Teams

-Once the victims clicks to accept, an automated message will be returned and the attacker account will feature an (External) mark besides the name.
-We’ve seen incidents where the message was about a structural reorganisation within the company, indicating that some employees would be fired.
+Once the attractive target to accept, an automated message will be returned and the threat actor's account will feature an (External) mark besides the name.
+We've seen incidents where the message was about a structural reorganisation within the company, indicating that some employees would be fired.
 An example of such a message can be found in Figure 2.
-This is of course designed to create fear amongst potential victims, increasing the likelihood that they will open the attached link.
+This is of course designed to create fear amongst potential victims, increasing the likelihood that they will open the attached phishing link.

 Figure 2: External account trying to chat in Teams